Artistic Expression, Content Regulation / Censorship, Political Expression, Religious Freedom

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The South African Equality Court ruled that gratuitous displays of the old national flag constitutes hate speech, unfair discrimination and harassment.
-The case had been brought by a non-governmental organization after a protest march in 2017 had included the display of the old flag, and the Foundation argued that these displays brought back painful memories of the inhumane apartheid system.
+The South African Supreme Court of Appeal confirmed the decision of the Equality Court that gratuitous displays of the old national flag constitutes hate speech, unfair discrimination and harassment.
+The case had been brought by a non-governmental organization after a protest march in 2017 had included the display of the old flag, and a foundation argued that these displays brought back painful memories of the inhumane apartheid system.
 An Afrikaans interest group opposed the application, arguing that the prohibition against hate speech in South African legislation applied only to verbal communication and so did not cover the physical display of a flag.
 The Court held that in order to give effect to the spirit of the Constitution, the purpose of the legislation and international legal obligations, hate speech must be interpreted to include the display of a flag.
-It held that the objective meaning and “the gratuitous display of the Old Flag visually communicates a measure of the belief in or support of racism, white supremacy and the subjugation of the black population.” [para.
-78] The Court ruled that as hate speech the displays of the old flag therefore did not constitute protected speech under the South African constitutional system.
+The Court ruled that as hate speech the displays of the old flag therefore did not constitute protected speech under the South African constitutional system.

 The South African Human Rights Commission (the SAHRC), a body established by the Constitution to support constitutional democracy, supported the Mandela Foundation’s application.